Estate Tax Planning

-- Identify the components of an estate for tax purposes and a probate estate;
+- Explain the differences between an estate for tax purposes and a probate estate;

 - Identify the assets that comprise the federal gross estate;

-- Recognize state inheritance taxes and estate taxes and the typical beneficiary classifications for state inheritance tax purposes;
+- Compare state inheritance taxes and estate taxes and the typical beneficiary classifications for state inheritance tax purposes;

-- Indicate how gifts are taxed under the federal gift tax system;
+- Explain how gifts are taxed under the federal gift tax system;

-- Recognize the deductions and credits allowed under the federal system of estate taxation;
+- List the deductions and credits allowed under the federal system of estate taxation;

-- Identify the common trusts employed in estate tax planning;
+- Describe the common trusts employed in estate tax planning;

 - Identify the methods of estate tax payment and their cost consequences.